fbpx

 How it Works

 Sperm stops from entering the semen by a vasectomy.
-To numb the area surrounding the scrotum, the physician gives a local anesthesia.
-To access the vas deferens tubes, they then create a tiny incision or hole in the scrotum.
+To numb the area surrounding the scrotum, the physician gives local anesthesia.
+To access the vas deferens tubes, they create a tiny incision or hole in the scrotum.
 Every tube is divided, and sometimes a small piece is taken out.
-After that, the ends are knotted, or stitched.
+After that, the ends are knotted or stitched.
 The entire process, which often takes place in a clinic, takes about thirty minutes approximately.
 The testicles continue to create sperm after a vasectomy, but because they are unable to reach the semen, the sperm die and are absorbed by the body.

 What Are The Risks?